pashaAbri/FinanceOps/_mts_prompts/data_input_documentation.md

 • Provide detailed technical documentation for each data input with specifications and requirements.
 • Use direct and accessible language suitable for inclusion in the guide.
 • Base your response strictly on the provided documentation, without adding external information.
-• Use the MDG and other relevant documentation as references.
+• Use other relevant documentation as references.
 • Knowledge base keywords are included in .py and .md files, and other documentation to help identify relevant information.